MTgit1119/About-me/README.md

 ### PROFESSIONAL EXPERIENCE
 Business and Data Analyst, Kranthiya, Toronto 			2019 – 2020
-- Contracted to conduct business process analysis and identify key issues, gaps and needs for business improvement
-- Produced, validated and distributed accurate and complete reports in a timely manner for senior management
-- Implemented data integration and transformation from multiple sources to develop desired data for further analysis
-- Supported Marketing analytics projects such as campaign analysis using regression analysis, segmentation etc. by producing insights and reports on provided business issues
-- Developed business templates, documented analysis techniques and prepared job-aids to improve business performance
-Tools: Excel, python, Sklearn, SQL, Tableau

 Business and Data Analyst, Royal Bank of Canada, Toronto, ON	2018 – 2018
-- Contracted to conduct business process analysis and identify key issues, gaps and needs for performance improvement
-- Produced, validated and distributed accurate and complete reports in a timely manner.
-Investigated and responded to inquiries from senior management
-- Identified opportunities to improve process efficiencies and worked with FSS management to implement effective solutions that improve processes and operational excellence
-- Reduced process time of report generation from 4 hours to 1 hour while using Lean Six Sigma methodologies
-- Conducted scope analysis and As-is analysis for ongoing and upcoming phases of projects to assist project leaders in implementing projects
-- Conducted employee engagement surveys, process and presented the insights to senior management
-Tools: Excel, Coupa, PEGA, Tableau, VBA, SQL, MS Dynamics GP, Concur

 Data Analyst, Client – Yellow Pages, Toronto 			2017 – 2018
-- Generating actionable insights and business intelligence to support business needs
-- Data analysis and visualization through SQL and Tableau
-- Generate daily, weekly and or project specific time-based reports to support management in decision making
-Tools: Excel, SharePoint, SQL, Tableau

 Service Technologist, Prism Medical, Vancouver, BC		2016 – 2017